jiannanzhou/jiannanzhou.github.io/index2.md

 # show-avatar: false
 ---

-<p>I'm a Ph.D. candidate in Economics at the University of Colorado Boulder.
+I'm a Ph.D. candidate in Economics at the University of Colorado Boulder.
 My research interests are macroeconomics, behavioral economics, cognitive economics, and econometrics.
-My current work focuses on direct survey measurement of preference parameters.</p>
+My current work focuses on direct survey measurement of preference parameters.

-<p>Please find my CV <a href="/CV-Jiannan.pdf">here</a> and my research <a href="/research">here</a>.</p>
+Please find my CV here[/CV-Jiannan.pdf] and my research here[/research].

-<p>I will be available for interviews at the <strong> 2020 ASSA Meetings </strong> in San Diego.</p>
+I will be available for interviews at the **2020 ASSA Meetings** in San Diego.